NoDivide/astrum/README.md

     },
 ```

-Astrum supports basic theming to help you bring your pattern library inline with you projects branding.
+Astrum supports basic theming to help you bring your pattern library in line with your projects branding.

 Key | Default | Description
 ---|---|---